DeepRank/scrapePDB/README.md

 ```
 ./PDBunique graph40.pkl --cluster 0
 ```

+The graph can be viewed here : https://plot.ly/~nicoreno/22/

 If you do not specify the cluster index the program will go through all the clusters and extract unique PDB IDs corresponding to single edges in the protein graph of each cluster.
 This will result in a `pickle` file containing the IDs of the unique PDBs.
 For example selecting the smallest PDB for each edge of the protein graph leads to the 778 following PDBs: